 Half-full or Half-empty?
 THE PESSIMIST – a Poem by Ernest Alanki

 I had a Pessimist friend on Pessimist Road, Pessimist Road in Pessimist Town, who had a friend, Worry, Worry who worried next door.
-Together […]
+Together they […]

 Paintings by UK Artist Adjani Okpu-Egbe Widely Hailed As Inspirational, Castigating The Taboo